Approval of CN-KCS Voting Trust Is Essential Next Step for Shippers and Others to Have Their Say on What Constitutes Enhanced Competition

-1,700 letters of support filed with the STB, including 967 specifically requesting STB approval of the CN voting trust as public comment period closes

-Letters of support from 3 governors, 28 mayors and 11 members of Congress, including Congressmen Sam Graves and Bennie Thompson, shippers, rail labor leaders, and key business organizations as well as vital shortline partners

-MONTREAL and KANSAS CITY, Mo., June 29, 2021 (GLOBE NEWSWIRE) -- CN (TSX: CNR, : CNI) and Kansas City Southern (: KSU) (“KCS”) today noted that the Surface Transportation Board’s (“STB”) comment period regarding the companies’ application for approval of a voting trust has closed, marking another key step toward creating the premier railway for the 21st century through the end-to-end, pro-competitive combination of the two companies.
+CN (TSX: CNR) (NYSE: CNI) and Kansas City Southern (NYSE: KSU) (“KCS”) today noted that the Surface Transportation Board’s (“STB”) comment period regarding the companies’ application for approval of a voting trust has closed, marking another key step toward creating the premier railway for the 21st century through the end-to-end, pro-competitive combination of the two companies.

 The plain vanilla voting trust proposed by CN and KCS, which is identical to the CP trust approved by the STB, meets the test for approval: (a) it prevents premature control of KCS; (b) it allows KCS to maintain independence during the STB’s review of the ultimate combination of CN and KCS; and (c) it protects KCS’ financial health during this period.
 It also enables KCS shareholders to realize the full value of their shares prior to the STB’s subsequent review of the merits of the proposed combination.

-Former STB Commissioner and Vice-Chairman, William Clyburn, Jr., wrote in a Railway Age op-ed dated June 10 that he believes the CN voting trust addresses “unlawful control” and the “public interest” under the new rules, and that as such, the voting trust should be approved.
+Former STB Commissioner and Vice-Chairman, William Clyburn, Jr., wrote in a %3Ci%3ERailway+Age%3C%2Fi%3E+op-ed dated June 10 that he believes the CN voting trust addresses “unlawful control” and the “public interest” under the new rules, and that as such, the voting trust should be approved.

 Further, approval of the CN-KCS proposed voting trust is the essential next step for shippers and others to have their say during the Board’s consideration of what constitutes enhanced competition during its review of the merits of the combination.
 Without approval of the CN-KCS voting trust creating a level playing field with CP’s voting trust, shippers will not be able to discuss what constitutes enhanced competition or realize the benefits of this proposed, new, pro-competitive, single line rail-to-rail competition combination.